telerik/reporting-docs/knowledge-base/how-to-display-no-data-message-for-reports-and-subreports.md

 ---
-title: Display "No Data" message in band report
+title: Display "No Data" message for Reports and Subreports
 description: Show a specific text in case of no data source or an empty one
 type: how-to
 page_title: How to display 'No Data' message for Reports and Subreports